salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 And if true, this breakthrough would change the world, eliminating the need for fossil fuels and providing free electricity to all.

 To bolster their credibility, Steorn took out full-page ads in The Economist, inviting the world's best scientists to validate their discovery.
-In 2007, they attempted to stage a demonstration at the Kinetica Museum.
+In 2007, they attempted to stage a demonstration at the Kinetic Museum.

-At the time, I was workiing as an engineer nearby, so I got to see this fiasco first hand.
-The Steorn team was confident, even cocky.
-They had the world's attention.

-But when the moment came… nothing worked.
-Apparently, technical glitches prevented the demonstration from taking place.
+ Apparently, "technical glitches" prevented the demonstration from taking place - in other words, the device didn't work.

 Their so-called breakthrough never produced any verifiable results.
 No independent scientist ever confirmed their claims.
 And despite years of promises, new iterations, and investor funding, Steorn quietly shut down in 2016—without ever delivering a thing.

-It was a classic free energy scam.
-And just like fantasy heroes and rom-com protagonists follow predictable paths, free energy scams have their own well-worn tropes.
-Once you know them, you can't avoid seeing them.
+This whole thing was a free energy scam.
+And just like epic fantasy romantic comedies, these stories follow predictable paths.
+They have well-worn tropes.
+They are functionally the same.

 Let's take this scam apart and see how it works: